mdolab/adflow/doc/options.rst

                                                                                                     10 iterations.
 For simple problems, it may be possible to increase the Jacobian lag to such a high value that the precondition is never reformed at all during a solution.
                                                                                                     For more difficult cases, a lower value may help convergence.
-A lower value will result in more (preconditioner) Jacobian assemblies that are fairly costly in SUmb.
+A lower value will result in more (preconditioner) Jacobian assemblies that are fairly costly in ADflow.

 `RKReset`                                `bool`      `False`                                        Option to reset Runge-Kutta solver at each iteration.

 `NKReset`                                `int`       5                                              Option to reset Newton-Krylov solver at given number of iteration intervals.

-`applyPCSubSpaceSize`                    `int`       10                                             This option is only used when SUmb is used in an aero-structural analysis.
+`applyPCSubSpaceSize`                    `int`       10                                             This option is only used when ADflow is used in an aero-structural analysis.
 This parameter
-                                                                                                    determines the subspace **and** the total number of iterations to run when SUmb is only being used to precondition residuals via the globalNKPreCon() function.
+                                                                                                    determines the subspace **and** the total number of iterations to run when ADflow is only being used to precondition residuals via the globalNKPreCon() function.

 `NKOuterPreConIts`                       `int`       1                                              Number of times to apply the global (NKPC option) precondition.
 More iterations may help